The3DP/WordFind.github.io/README.md

 - and [SummitCode.html](https://github.com/The3DP/WordFind.github.io/blob/main/Code%20Files/SummitCODE.html)

 These files each contain various levels and modes of the game.
-Below, we will demonstrate how each one performs, and which one is right for you.
+Below, we will demonstrate how each one performs.

 ## License
 Thank you for understanding the rules and regulations in LICENSE.md.